2014 Sylvania 300

 The 2014 Sylvania 300 was a NASCAR Sprint Cup Series stock car race that was held on September 21, 2014, at New Hampshire Motor Speedway in Loudon, New Hampshire.
-Contested over 303 laps, it was the 28th race of the 36 2014 NASCAR Sprint Cup Series season and second race of the ten race Chase for the Sprint Cup.
+Contested over 303 laps, it was the 28th race of the 36-race 2014 NASCAR Sprint Cup Series season and second race of the ten race Chase for the Sprint Cup.
 Joey Logano scored his seventh career victory.
 Kyle Larson finished second while Kevin Harvick, Jamie McMurray, and Jimmie Johnson rounded out the top five.
-The top rookies of the race were Kyle Larson (2nd), Austin Dillon (11th), and Justin Allgaier (20th).
+The top rookies of the race were Larson, Austin Dillon (11th), and Justin Allgaier (20th).

-Winner's Words After Previous Weeks Win

-Brad Keselowski coasted on to victory lane on the final restart in the MyAFibStory.com 400 at Chicagoland Speedway.
-“I am not really sure what to say,’’ Keselowski said after scoring his second consecutive victory of the season.
-“I don’t really know what happened.
-I just know we got to the lead.
-I saw Kyle and Kevin racing each other really hard, they were aggressively side drafting and I was waiting for an opportunity to strike and it came.
-The car stuck and everything came together."